logancyang/blog-learning-automata/_posts/2020-06-15-python-metaclasses.md

 ## Summary

-Python is a language oriented around *protocals*.
-There are ways to implement these protocals on any objects using "dunder" methods.
+Python is a language oriented around *protocols*.
+There are ways to implement these protocols on any objects using "dunder" methods.
 If you forget how to use these methods, just google "Python data model".

 ## Reference